 to God through theological reflection on the scriptures of world religions and their own pet stories.

 The CAM/PS Model formed the basis for Dr.

-Felton's dissertation at George Fox Evangelical Seminary for the Doctor of Ministry degree.
+Felton's dissertation at George Fox Evangelical Seminary (now the Portland Seminary).
 Over nine months (2010-2011), Dr.

 Felton conducted a qualitative study at Maryville Nursing Home in Beaverton, OR, where she developed a training

 manual on dog ministry for directors of spiritual/pastoral care for healthcare facilities using the CAM/PS Model.

 The result was the "Four-Footed Ministers Pastoral Care Program."

 Delta Society changed their name to "Pet Partners" in January, 2012.